osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

             }
         },

         // Repeat for additional nodes.
-Any two nodes MUST NOT have the same id ],
+Any two nodes MUST NOT have the same ID ],

     // REQUIRED.
 A list containing the OSM ways in the file.